 How RV Toilets Work

 RV toilets work differently from household toilets; they do not use a cistern to store a reservoir of water that enters the bowl under its own weight.
-According to Camper Smarts, RV toilets use pressurized water — either pressurized by the utility supplier through a connection hose or by a 12-volt pump — that is injected around the top of the bowl, usually through several ports, which swirls around as gravity pulls it downward.
+RV toilets use pressurized water — either pressurized by the utility supplier through a connection hose or by a 12-volt pump — that is injected around the top of the bowl, usually through several ports, which swirls around as gravity pulls it downward.
 This injection is controlled by a device called a vacuum breaker.

 Check for Water Pressure